High demand for COVID-19 shots continues despite Johnson & Johnson setback

 In Will County, "appointments are still filling at all of our sites," health department spokesman Steve Brandy said.

-Federal experts are scrutinizing six rare cases of blood clots that occurred in women who received J & J's one-dose COVID-19 vaccine, which caused Illinois on Tuesday to suspend its distribution.
-The state is continuing to use two-dose vaccines from manufacturers Pfizer-BioNTech Inc. and Moderna Inc.
+Federal experts are scrutinizing six rare cases of blood clots that occurred in women who received J&J's one-dose COVID-19 vaccine, which caused Illinois on Tuesday to suspend its distribution.
+The state is continuing to use two-dose vaccines from manufacturers Pfizer-BioNTech and Moderna.

 "We continue to book all our appointment slots and remain hopeful that the increasing vaccine supply we have seen in recent weeks continues," Cook County Health spokeswoman Elizabeth Pedersen said.